The Magnificent Seven: Sequels

 Three sequels were eventually made: Return of the Seven (1966), Guns of the Magnificent Seven (1969), and The Magnificent Seven Ride!
 (1972).
 Yul Brynner returned as Chris Adams for Return of the Seven, but was replaced in the sequels by George Kennedy and Lee Van Cleef.
 He was the only member of the cast to return for any of the sequels.
 None were as successful as the original film.

 Television series

 The film also inspired a television series, The Magnificent Seven, which ran from 1998 to 2000.
 Robert Vaughn was a recurring guest star, a judge who hires the seven to protect the town in which his widowed daughter-in-law and his grandson live.

+After a previous attempt to reboot the series by Nic Pizzolatto for Prime Video, a second television series adaptation of the film developed by Tim Kring was announced to have been greenlit at MGM+ in December 2025.

 Music

 In 1981, The Clash released a song, "The Magnificent Seven", the third single from their fourth album, Sandinista!, which references the title of the 1960 film.

 Unofficial remake

 The 1980 science fiction film Battle Beyond the Stars was a remake of The Magnificent Seven set in space.
 A group of mercenaries, including ones played by George Peppard (as a character known only as "Space Cowboy") and Robert Vaughn (playing essentially the same character as in The Magnificent Seven) defend farmers from space raiders on the planet Akir, home of the Akira (named after Seven Samurai director Akira Kurosawa).